 New UN Group to implement Sustainable Energy for All initiative

 Nebojsa Nakicenovic has been appointed to the Technical Group of the UN Secretary-General’s (SG) High-level Group on Sustainable Energy for All.
 The Group will develop a Global Strategy for launch by the SG at the RIO+20 Summit.
-Nakicenovic presented options for achieving the SG’s access, efficiency, and renewable targets at the Groups inaugural meeting in NY and participated in the 2nd meeting, Oslo 9 Oct.
+Nakicenovic presented options for achieving the SG’s access, efficiency, and renewable targets at the Groups inaugural meeting in New York.

 Energy Security and Energy Access - Interconnected Global Challenges

 Energy access and energy security are critical issues for policymakers globally, affecting livelihoods in the developed and the developing world.
 IIASA’s Shonali Pachauri is coeditor of a special edition of Current Opinion in Environmental Sustainability that explores many aspects of energy including: the scale of the energy access challenge, gender dimensions, and financing options to ensure the sustainability of energy access efforts.